plone/training/theming/theme-package.rst

 For more information on how to do this, see :ref:`install-ext-packages-with-npm`.

-Start Plone and install your theme product
+Start Plone And Install Your Theme Product
 ------------------------------------------

 To start the Plone instance, run: